Proven-Paradox/shaper-system/Modules/Summoning.md

 ***

 ## The Base Summons
 These are the stats of the base summoned creatures.
+These describe a Summon with 1 MP spent

 ### Basic Summon
 Strength: 1